LIPS-scheme/lips/REFERENCE.md

 (env)
 (env obj)

-Function return list of values (functions, macros and variables) inside environment and it's parents.
+Function that returns a list of names (functions, macros and variables) that are bound in the current environment or one of its parents.
 ```

 ## environment-bound?
 ```
 (environment-bound? env symbol)

-Function check if symbol is bound variable similar to bound?.
+Checks if symbol is a bound variable similar to bound?.
 ```

 ## environment?
 ```
 (environment? obj)

-Function check if object is LIPS environment.
+Checks if object is a LIPS environment.
 ```

 ## eof-object